 Celestron is known for its Schmidt-Cassegrain (SC).
 But then there’s the Ritchey-Chrétien (RC) type of Cassegrain marketed by the Orion telescope brand.
 How do these compare?
-Let’s look at Orion vs Celestron and the important things to know about these SC vs RC telescope types.
+Let’s the important things to know about these SC vs RC telescope types starting with what is a Cassegrain telescope.

 What type of telescope is a Cassegrain telescope?